Dominion is more than just a trusted provider of elections.

 Since joining Dominion in 2009 from Sequoia Voting Systems, Howard has been combining his extensive knowledge of complex election needs with the market leader in advancing election technology.
 Howard is a key part of the team that continually drives innovation to produce the best solutions for our clients.

-Solutions, where Steve was a member of the senior management team since January 2002.
+Steve Moreland joined Dominion Voting following Dominion’s asset acquisition of Premier Election Solutions, where Steve was a member of the senior management team since January 2002.
 Today, Steve is responsible for maintaining an expert customer service group at Dominion, and takes pride in supporting and overseeing election implementations of voting systems and delivery of election support to customers of any size.
-Steve is a driving force behind Dominion’s customer-first philosophy, and plays a critical role in delivering the level and quality of support that ensures customer success.
+In addition, he manages production, supply chain and logistical operations.
+Steve is a driving force behind Dominion’s customer-first philosophy, and plays a critical role in delivering quality product and services that ensure customer success.

 In his former position at Premier, Vice President of Customer Service, Steve was responsible for providing all resources necessary for successful installations and subsequent election service at customer sites.

-Since joining Dominion voting in 2006, Ian has played a pivotal role in setting the direction for the Company, with a particular focus on strategic partnerships that offer access to new markets, products, services and customers in Canada, the U.S. and internationally.
+Since joining Dominion Voting in 2006, Ian has played a pivotal role in setting the direction for the company, with a particular focus on strategic partnerships that offer access to new markets, products, services and customers in Canada, the U.S. and internationally.
 As part of this role, Ian develops and expands key relationships to support the growth of the business.
 He focuses on ensuring success in each and every one of Dominion Voting’s customers, and contributes directly to the creation of innovative product and service packages so customers achieve their required voting systems needs within their respective budgets.

 Ian’s background includes extensive involvement in all aspects of corporate, investment and merchant banking.
-Ian was a founding partner of CastleHill Ventures, a Vice President of Mergers & Acquisitions with a leading global investment bank, a Corporate Banker with a Canadian chartered bank, and an auditor with a big five accounting firm.
+Ian was a founding partner of CastleHill Ventures, a Vice President of Mergers & Acquisitions with a leading global investment bank, a corporate banker with a Canadian chartered bank, and an auditor with a big five accounting firm.
 Ian has served on the boards and various board committees of several private and public companies both in Canada and the United States.
-He currently serves as Director and Chairs the Audit and Finance Committee of Prostate Cancer Canada.
+He currently serves as Director and chairs the Audit and Finance Committee of Prostate Cancer Canada.

 Nick also works very closely with technical staff at regulatory agencies such as the Elections Assistance Commission (EAC) and National Institute of Standards and Testing (NIST) to ensure Dominion’s scanning products meet current and future United States requirements.

 Prior to joining Dominion, Mike was an independent consultant in the election industry, working with election vendors as well as state and local governments.
-Before establishing his consulting company, Mike was the Vice President of Operations for Sequoia Voting Systems for over 7 years.
-Mike began his career working in the public sector, including serving as the Election Director for the City and County of Denver, and brings a total of 18 years of election experience to Dominion.
+Before establishing his consulting company, Mike was the Vice President of Operations for Sequoia Voting Systems for over seven years.
+Mike began his career working in the public sector, including serving as the Election Director for the City and County of Denver, and brings a total of 21 years of election experience to Dominion.